 Temperatures and turbulent components may be estimated directly using tied ions of different mass.
-Since this requires two parameters there are now two reference ions, which should be of different mass.
-If the first indicator letter is latter in the alphabet than 'lastchtied' in the setup file, then the Doppler parameters b are determined assuming that where m is the mass of the ion and T is the temperature.
-An example startup file for doing this (in summary format) is
+If the first indicator letter is later in the alphabet than 'lastchtied' in the setup file, then the Doppler parameters b are determined assuming that where m is the mass of the ion and T is the temperature.
+Since this requires two parameters there are now two reference ions where the Doppler parameter is labelled with lower case letters, and these two ions must have different atomic masses.
+The rest in the sequence have Doppler parameters marked with the corresponding upper case letters.